 Pittsburgh becomes the last major league city to play a home game on a Sunday.
 Benny Frey gets the victory when the Pirates beat Cincinnati at Forbes Field, 9-5.

-Cleveland outfielder Jim Fridley is 6-for-6 as the Indians soundly beat the Philadelphia A's, 21-9.
+Cleveland left fielder Jim Fridley is 6-for-6 as the Indians soundly beat the Philadelphia A's, 21-9.
+'Big Jim', who will play briefly for Cleveland, Baltimore, and Cincinnati, respectively, in 1952, 1954, and 1958, collects six singles in the Shibe Park contest.

 The Orioles snap their 27-game losing streak as the visiting team in Cleveland with a 5-2 victory over the Indians.
 The record losing streak on the road against one opponent started on August 13, 1952 when the franchise played as the St. Louis Browns.